 I hasten to add, these are just factors.
 Despite many internet myths about California residency, no one thing makes you a resident; and no one thing makes you a nonresident.
 California doesn’t follow bright-line rules to determine residency, but rather employs a “facts and circumstances” standard.
-That means the FTB can be somewhat impressionistic in its application of the law and downplay the main factors in favor of quirky logic, as our Texas client discovered.
+That means FTB auditors can be somewhat impressionistic in their application of the law and downplay the main factors in favor of quirky logic, as our Texas client discovered.
 In another case our firm handled, the FTB argued that an elderly South Dakota couple with a second home in Palm Springs were residents because during their seasonal stays here, they would fly overseas or go on a cruise.
 According to the auditor, if the couple left Palm Springs to go on a vacation, they could not be on vacation while in Palm Springs.
 Again, the FTB eventually lost.
 There are actual rules about how the tax authorities can weigh contacts.
 But that often happens at the appellate level, where attorneys get involved, after a residency audit has occurred and the taxpayers already incurred tens of thousands of dollars in legal and accounting fees.

 Warning Signs of a Residency Audit

 Here are ten warning signs of a possible FTB audit to keep in mind and to avoid, if possible:

 - Six Months.
-You spend more than six months in California, and especially if you spend more than nine.
+You spend more than six months in California during the calendar year, and especially if you spend more than nine.
 Spending more than nine months creates a legal presumption of residency, though it is rebuttable.
-But note, the six months is not a “rule”; it’s often more important why you’re spending time in California than the length of time spent (see The Six-Month Presumption in California Residency Law, at our blog).
+But note, the six months is not a “rule”; it’s always more important why you’re spending time in California than the length of time spent (see The Six-Month Presumption in California Residency Law, at our blog).
 You can spend no time in California and still be a resident; and you can spend the whole year here and remain a nonresident – under the right conditions (but I wouldn’t recommend it).